Babine-Witsuwitʼen language: Consonants

+Witsuwitʼen

 Witsuwitʼen has 35 consonants.
 Aspirated and ejective labials are rarer than other consonants.

+The ejective consonants are lenis and may be perceived as voiced; see neighboring Gitxsan language for a similar situation.

+Babine

 Vowels

-Witsuwitʼen has six underlying vowels in its inventory.
+Witsuwitʼen and Babine both have six underlying vowels in its inventory.

 Grammar

 Lexical categories

 Witsuwitʼen lexical categories include nouns, verbs, adjectives, and postpositions.
 Directional terms are considered to be a lexical group in Witsuwitʼen found throughout lexical categories.

 Nouns

 Witsuwitʼen nouns are only inflected for possession, and no case marking exists in Witsuwitʼen.
 Possessive morphology takes different forms depending on whether the referent is alienable or inalienable.

 Because trap bait is an alienable entity which need not be possessed by anyone/anything, it does not include any possessive morphology but stands alone in its bare form.
 In contrast, brother is an inalienable entity; a brother cannot exist without someone else to be in relation to.
 Thus, brother requires possessive morphology, as exampled in səɬtsen 'my brother'.

 Verbs

 The basic lexical verb in Witsuwitʼen is the verb theme, a unit composed of two parts: a verbal root and required thematic prefixes.

 Verbal morpheme order is stable throughout the Athabaskan family; thus, the template of the Witstuwitʼen verb is very similar to other Athabaskan languages.
 Prefixes which are furthest away from the lexical stem display more variability.
 The Witsuwitʼen verb consists of a lexical root and an aspectual, tense, or modal affix (most often a suffix).
 All Witsuwitʼen verbs carry tense and subject inflection; there is no Witsuwitʼen equivalent to the English infinitive.